 Grants and donations are key to helping us fund and expand our initiatives, give farmer grants, and continue our work to promote local agriculture and food security in our communities.

 We are so grateful for the generous support for our Farm-to-Community programs.
-Local business sponsors, nonprofits, and dozens of volunteers help us bring our message about the importance of local food and farming to an ever-widening circle.
+Local business sponsors, nonprofits, and volunteers help us share our message about the importance of local food and farming to an ever-widening circle.

 While our regular event programming was paused during 2020, we had a Harvest Wine Dinner Basket take-out in October and similar events planned for 2021.
 We look forward to resuming our meetings, film screenings, and other gatherings – we’ll keep you posted!